-The Trust inter-funds into the US-centric GCOF strategy and a European Direct Lending (EDL) portfolio, representing approximately 61% and 39% of the underlying portfolio, respectively (31 January 2023).

-Given that loan settlements may take up to 30 days, a funding or leverage facility is in place, to manage cashflows between the two underlying strategies.
+The Trust inter-funds into the US-centric GCOF strategy and a European Direct Lending (EDL) portfolio, representing approximately 53% and 47% of the underlying portfolio, respectively (31 December 2023).
+A leverage facility is in place, to manage cashflows between the two underlying strategies.
 In practice, the facility is used to manage potential mismatches between GCOF's redemption terms and funding new loans.
 While the investment exposure can be leveraged on a short-term basis, this is limited to 30% of NAV.